Hemiparesis: Treatment

 Treatment for hemiparesis is the same treatment given to those recovering from strokes or brain injuries.
 Health care professionals such as physical therapists and occupational therapists play a large role in assisting these patients in their recovery.
 Treatment is focused on improving sensation and motor abilities, allowing the patient to better manage their activities of daily living.
 Some strategies used for treatment include promoting the use of the hemiparetic limb during functional tasks, maintaining range of motion, and using neuromuscular electrical stimulation to decrease spasticity and increase awareness of the limb.

 At the more advanced level, using constraint-induced movement therapy will encourage overall function and use of the affected limb.
 Mirror Therapy (MT) has also been used early in stroke rehabilitation and involves using the unaffected limb to stimulate motor function of the hemiparetic limb.
 Results from a study on patients with severe hemiparesis concluded that MT was successful in improving motor and sensory function of the distal hemiparetic upper limb.
 Active participation is critical to the motor learning and recovery process, therefore it's important to keep these individuals motivated so they can make continual improvements.

-Also speech pathologists work to increase function for people with hemiparesis.
+Also speech pathologists may work to increase function for people with hemiparesis.

 Treatment should be based on assessment by the relevant health professionals, including physiotherapists, doctors and occupational therapists.
 Muscles with severe motor impairment including weakness need these therapists to assist them with specific exercise, and are likely to require help to do this.

 Medication

 Drugs can be used to treat issues related to the Upper Motor Neuron Syndrome.
 Drugs like Librium or Valium could be used as a relaxant.
 Drugs are also given to individuals who have recurrent seizures, which may be a separate but related problem after brain injury.

-Intra-muscular injection of Botulinum toxin A is used to treat spasticity that is associated with hemiparesis both in cerebral palsy children and stroke in adults.
+Intra-muscular injection of botulinum toxin A is used to treat spasticity that is associated with hemiparesis both in cerebral palsy children and stroke in adults.
 It can be injected into a muscle or more commonly muscle groups of the upper or lower extremities.
 Botulinum toxin A induces temporary muscle paralysis or relaxation.
-The main goal of Botulinum toxin A is to maintain the range of motion of affected joints and to prevent the occurrence of fixed joint contractures or stiffness.
+The main goal of botulinum toxin A is to maintain the range of motion of affected joints and to prevent the occurrence of fixed joint contractures or stiffness.
 A randomized trial pointed out that individualized homeopathic medication in addition to the standard physiotherapy might have some effect in post-stroke hemiparesis.